Menopause and your bone health

 - you have an early menopause (when your periods stop before the age of 45) and you also have other risk factors for osteoporosis

 HRT may be offered as an osteoporosis treatment to other menopausal women with a high risk of fracture.

-But it's usually only advised if other drug treatments for osteoporosis aren't suitable and you also need treatment to relieve menopausal symptoms like hot flushes.
+But it's usually only advised if other drug treatments for osteoporosis are not suitable and you also need treatment to relieve menopausal symptoms like hot flushes.

 For more information about the risks and benefits of HRT see your GP.